lukasblunck96/AAA_The_Dudes/README.md

 ### 5. Prediction

+- 05_point_of_interest.ipynb: Loads the point of interest from the overpass api
 - 05a_prediction_data_prep.ipynb: Preparation for prediction and feature engeneering
 - 05b_nn_prediction.ipynb: Build a predictive model using a neuronal network
 - 05c_svm_prediction.ipynb: Build a predicitve model using a support vector machine